One of the most common questions we hear is:

 Well to answer your question simply: yes, we do.
 The long answer: we’ve partnered with local non-profit organizations in countries around the world to benefit planet, people and local wildlife.
 We’ve planted in Madagascar, Indonesia, Haiti, Senegal, Nepal, Canada, the US, Cambodia, Kenya, Malawi, Mexico, Peru, and Brazil.

-We pick the locations of our planting sites based on the environmental and economic need of the country and local communities.
+We pick the locations of our planting sites based on the environmental and economic needs of the country and local communities.
 The nations we plant in have experienced some of the worst impacts of global deforestation.
 Your trees don’t just help the natural environment, but they improve the lives of people around the world.
+Here’s a snapshot of some of our planting projects.

 To date, we’ve planted over 25 million trees in Madagascar — it’s our largest planting project.
 These trees help counteract desertification and erosion, provide food, fuel, building materials, and jobs to locals, and restore crucial ecosystems for native species.
 Our hope is that, with time, we will fully restore the nation’s mangrove forests and eventually reverse desertification.